AbelRodriguezSolano/Frontend-Mentor/README.md

 # Frontend-Mentor

-This are some challenges from Frontend Mentor.
+These are some challenges from Frontend Mentor.
 This group of project are built with HTML, CSS and JavaScript.
 The purpose of this repository for showing my skills as a frontend developer.

 ## JS-Form-Validations
 [![JS-Form-Validations.jpg](https://i.postimg.cc/FKvC2WMr/JS-Form-Validations.jpg)](https://postimg.cc/mPdS9wZJ)